 Step 4 – Create Solr Collection

-After successful installation of Solr on your system.
+After the successful installation of Solr on your system.
 Create the first collection in Apache Solr using the following command.

 sudo su - solr -c "/opt/solr/bin/solr create -c mycol1-n data_driven_schema_configs"